tamuhack-org/Ouroboros/README.md

 Follow the prompts provided, and you should be able to approve users' applications, and go through the rest of the site.

+Please note that when emails are sent in development mode, they're printed to the command line.

 ## Running on Host

 The other way of running the app is to run it on your local machine.
 This involves installing [PostgreSQL](https://www.postgresql.org/download/).
 In these instructions, it's assumed that Postgres is installed and running, and a database named `ouroboros` has been created.